Chilblains are small, itchy swellings on the skin that occur as a reaction to cold temperatures.

 If your skin gets cold, it’s important to warm it up gradually.
 Heating the skin too quickly – for example, by placing your feet in hot water or near a heater – is one of the main causes of chilblains.

-- eat at least one hot meal during the day – this will help warm your whole body, particularly in cold weather
+eat at least one hot meal during the day – this’ll help warm your whole body, particularly in cold weather

 Complications of chilblains